-Windows has long supported a few basic emoji.
+Windows has long supported a few basic emojis.
 In Windows 10, they were given a little more attention.
-The on-screen keyboard in Windows 10 lets you insert emoji but it’s best used on a tablet.
+The on-screen keyboard in Windows 10 lets you insert emoji, but it’s best used on a tablet.
 It’s not even that great or that accessible if you use a touch-screen device.
 If you’re on a desktop, this on-screen keyboard is all the more inconvenient if you want to use Emoji in Windows 10.
 That said, it’s definitely one way to insert emoji.

-Use Emoji In Windows 10 – On Screen Keyboard
+Use Emoji In Windows 10 – On-Screen Keyboard

 Right-click the Taskbar and select ‘Show touch keyboard button’ from the context menu.
-This will add a keyboard icon in the system tray.
+This will add a keyboard icon to the system tray.
 It should be right next to the date and time.
 Click it to open the touch keyboard.

 The touch keyboard has an emoji button to the left of the space bar.
 Tap or click it.
 The keyboard layout will switch to the emoji layout.
 You can go through the different emoji categories and click the one you want to use.